msgoat/cnj-resilience-backend-micro/README.md

-git # cnj-resilience-backend-micro
+# cnj-resilience-backend-micro

-Simple cloud native java application based on Eclipse Microprofile demonstrating the application of resilience patterns when calls to downstream services are failing.
+Simple cloud native java application based on Eclipse Microprofile demonstrating the application of resilience patterns with [MicroProfile Fault Tolerance](https://github.com/eclipse/microprofile-fault-tolerance) when calls to downstream services are failing.

 ## Status